What Is a Workplace Counsellor - And Why It Matters More Than You Think

 Where many Employee Assistance Programmes (EAPs) or wellbeing apps offer brief interventions, workplace counselling offers continuity.

 It gives people a consistent, private space to process difficult emotions, explore what’s underneath the surface, and feel less alone.
-That alone can transform a person’s relationship to their work - and to themselves.
+That experience alone can change how someone relates to their work - and to themselves.

 A UK study found that workplace counselling can be as effective as other short-term therapies, with significant improvements in anxiety, depression, and functioning, especially when employees feel safe and heard (McLeod, 2010).

-In fact, research into psychosocial safety climate (PSC) - the shared belief that wellbeing is genuinely valued - shows strong links to reduced burnout, better engagement, and higher retention (Dollard & Bailey, 2021).
+Research into psychosocial safety climate (PSC) highlights the role of employees believing their wellbeing is genuinely valued.
+Access to a dedicated counsellor can support this belief, which research associates with reduced burnout, stronger engagement, and improved retention (Dollard & Bailey, 2021).

 At The Farley, my work is grounded in a person-centred approach.
 I hold space for people without judgement, without agenda, and without trying to fix.
 This is where real change often begins.